Ankr-network/ankr-docs/docs/Game/Unreal/getting-started/03-update-nft.md

 id: unreal-update-nft
 ---

-This section describes methods and functions to get NFTs and make updates to them e.g. adding a red hat to a character
+This section describes methods to get NFTs and make updates to them e.g. adding a red hat to a character.

 Get NFT Info
 ---
 ---

-**GetNFTInfo** is used to retrieve details about an NFT
+`GetNFTInfo` is used to retrieve details about an NFT.

 ### URL